-Figure 1: (a) visualization of the overall appearance of a dichromatic color set with 'caleidoscope' option of the Color Plan Designer software and (b) interactive color selection of a dichromatic color set in multi-layer mode, applying rotated regular grid.
+Figure 1: Visualization of the overall appearance of a dichromatic color set with 'caleidoscope' option of the Color Plan Designer software

-Abstract

-This paper presents experimentally based rules and methods for the creation of harmonic color sets.
-First, dichromatic rules are presented which concern the harmony relationships of two hues.
-For an arbitrarily given hue pair, we define the just harmonic saturation values, resulting in minimally harmonic color pairs.
-These values express the fuzzy border between harmony and disharmony regions using a single scalar.

-Second, the value of harmony is defined corresponding to the contrast of lightness, i.e. the difference of perceptual lightness values.
-Third, we formulate the harmony value of the saturation contrast, depending on hue and lightness.
-The results of these investigations form a basis for a unified, coherent dichromatic harmony formula as well as for analysis of polychromatic color harmony.
+ABSTRACT The paper presents experimentally based rules and methods creating harmonic color sets.
+Firstly, dichromatic rules will be presented which concern color harmony relationships of only two hues.
+For an arbitrarily given hue pair, we define the just harmonic saturation values, resulting in just harmonic color pairs.
+These Figure 2: Interactive color selection of a dichromatic color set in multi-layer mode, applying rotated regular grid June 26, 2005 values express the fuzzy border between harmony and disharmony regions by a single scalar, most appropriately.
+Secondly, the value of harmony will be defined corresponding to the contrast of lightness, i.e. the difference of perceptual lightness values.
+Thirdly, we formulate the harmony value of the saturation contrast, depending on hue and lightness.
+Results of these investigations form a basis for a unified, coherent dichromatic harmony formula as well as for analysis of polychromatic color harmony.
 Introduced color harmony rules are based on Coloroid, which is one of the 5-6 main color-order systems and furthermore it is an aesthetically uniform continuous color space.
 Coloroid has simple closed forward and backward transformation formulas with the color space of CIE XYZ.
 It relies on a huge number of observations and experiments, and it is a very suitable tool of color dynamics for describing aesthetical relationships.
-It has been used in numerous architectural projects.
-The experimental data that may be retrieved from them are only partly processed and published so far.
+It had supported also numerous color plans of great architectural projects having been realized in the practice.
+The experimental data and information to be retrieved from them are just partly processed and published so far.
 Our article utilizes a 'slice' of this database, together with additional complementary observations.
-This paper is the first of a planned series of articles, dealing with rules and coherences of color harmony based on the Coloroid system.

-Keywords: Coloroid Color-order System, Computational Color Harmony, Human Vision, Environmental Color Design, Color Dynamics

-1. The COLOROID color-order system

-1.1.
-Historical survey

-A series of experiments were done between 1962 and 1996, mainly at the Technical University of Budapest, Hungary, in order to formulate rules of color harmony and describe aesthetic relationships.
+This paper is an issue of a planned series of articles, dealing with rules and coherences of color harmony based on the Coloroid system.
+Keywords: Color Order System, Coloroid, Computational Aesthetics, Color Dynamics, Color Harmony, Environmental Color Design 1 The COLOROID color-order system 1.1 Historical survey A series of experiments of great dimensions have been processed between 1962 and 1996 at the Technical University of Budapest, Hungary, and also in other countries, in order to formulate rules of color harmony and describe aesthetic relationships.
 Nearly 80 thousand observers performed 26 million elementary observations and brought elementary decisions during this unique series of experiments.
 Observers have been classified by various points of view, covering a wide spectrum of different aspects, like gender, age, as well as socio-cultural points of view, as educational qualification, cultural identity, habitation, and also physical and mental health, and so on.

-Most of the experiments investigated the perceptual attributes of hue, saturation and lightness, the role of aesthetical uniformity, the color preferences, color associations and other factors of color harmony.
-The results have been employed to create the aesthetically uniform Coloroid colororder system relying on dH "harmony threshold", and to create the system of the color preference indices.